gammazero/nexus/README.md

 The nexus project provides a WAMP router library, client library, and stand-alone WAMP router service.
  - The router library can be used to build custom WAMP routers or to embed a WAMP router in an application.
- - The client library can be used to build clients that connect to any WAMP server.
+ - The client library can be used to build clients that connect to any WAMP server, or to communicate in-process with a WAMP router embedded in the same application.
  - The router service can be run as-is to provide WAMP routing.

 ## Status